djthomann/FinancePepjekt/README.md

 ### How to connect to DB:

 1. Go into Docker container
-2. execute "psql mydb my_user"
+2. execute "psql DB_NAME DB_USERNAME"
 3. You are ready to execute SQLs

 ### Helpful SQLs